savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 See https://github.com/savoury1/ubuntu-rolling for detailed procedures relating to this package and how to (even significantly) upgrade your own Xenial-based system with packages from newer than Xenial series of Ubuntu.

-UPDATE (2/9/19): New PPA (now also called ubuntu-enhanced) and new release 0.5 with improvements to "apt-all" for better error handling.

-UPDATE (26/8/19): New package ubuntu-enhanced replaces xenial-enhanced and is compatible for installation on five different Ubuntu series (Xenial, Bionic, Cosmic, Disco and Eoan).
-Gives access to all packages (in all "pockets") in all of the repositories for these series, no matter what series is installed.

 -----START EXPERIMENTAL WARNING-----

 This package is related to an experimental project and should be understood as not being necessarily useful (and even potentially highly dangerous, in terms of system stability/functionality) for regular users of Ubuntu and Ubuntu-based distributions.

-There is _intentionally_ a lot of text in this description to give anyone arriving here a moment of pause, before heading down to the bottom of the page to grab the commands for adding this PPA to your own system (so if you tell readers the direct commands to add this PPA on your blog/site, please also firstly print a link to this exact description page and warn users to have a read before proceeding).

-If you know at least some amount about Debian packages, Debian packaging (and manually running apt & dpkg commands, for instance) then you will likely be able to see and understand at least some of what this project is doing.
+If you know at least some amount about Debian packages, Debian packaging (and manually running apt & dpkg commands, for instance) then you will likely be able to see and understand the uses of this project (enhancement to apt-cache for instance).

 If you know a good amount about Debian packages, Debian packaging and perhaps even write complex combinations of apt and/or dpkg(-deb) commands in arcane Bash scripts AND want a to-your-needs custom-built Xenial-based Ubuntu (sort of) "rolling release" system, then dive on in!

-For users whose knowledge (specifically relative Debian/Ubuntu packaging and/or any Linux based distribution packaging) lies in between (or experts with knowledge far beyond) those two above stated broad groups of user: it is up to you if you want to experiment with this package and/or the procedures at the website.
+For users whose knowledge (relative Debian/Ubuntu packaging and/or any Linux based distribution packaging) lies in between (or experts with knowledge far beyond) the two above stated broad groups of users: it is up to you if you want to experiment with this package and/or the procedures at the website.

 *** The entire responsibility for any system breakage lies with the person(s) who use this package and/or the info/scripts given at the linked website. ***